whbrown555/RepData_PeerAssessment2/PA2_template.md

 # Health and Economic Impact of Severe Weather in the United States
 # Synopsis
-The basic goal of this data analisys is to explore the NOAA Storm Database and address the following questions about severe weather events:
+The basic goal of this data analisys is to explore a published data set from the NOAA - National Weather Service Severe Storm Database, and address the following questions about severe weather events:

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 2. Across the United States, which types of events have the greatest economic consequences?